lmparppei/Beat/README.md

 I am an artist and a filmmaker, so my programming skills are somewhat limited.
 I'm open to any suggestions, improvements, feedback and collaboration.

-## Latest release: Beat 1.0.8
+## Latest release: Beat 1.0.9

 **Features**
+* Minimalistic UI that stays out of the way
+* Automatic screenplay formatting, no need for shortcuts or hotkeys
+* Dark mode for the children of the night
+* Full support for Fountain syntax
 * Automatic scene numbering in edit view.
-Recognizes Fountain forced scene numbers.
+Recognizes forced scene numbers.
+* Outline list view with collapsing sections
 * Outline card view, with sections & synopses
 * Autocomplete characters and scene headings
-* Set colors for scene headings, synopses and sections by typing `[[COLOR RED]]` (or any other common color) after the heading.
-This is an experimental feature for now, and has some unfortunate bugs with undoing. **USE AT YOUR OWN RISK**
+* Color-coded scenes

-**Fixes in 1.0.8b**
+**Fixes in 1.0.9**
-* New PDF export turned out to be buggy and messy.
-It is now fixed.
+* Better and cleaner printing and PDF export
 * Memory management issues fixed
+* Title page formatting fixed
+* Support for international standard ISO and US (letter) paper sizes

 **Note:** This repository follows my development, so it DOES NOT match the latest release version.
 Dread lightly, dear friend!